hippiehunter/dblbook/src/common/assignment.md

 ### Explicit justify
 When you make a numeric-to-alpha assignment the formatted information gets loaded right-justified by default.
 To change it, you can include a justification control—either `LEFT` or `RIGHT`—at the end of the assignment statement, like this: `statement[ [justification[:variable]]]`.
 Here, variable is updated with the number of characters loaded into the destination, not counting leading blanks.

 The following examples illustrate the usage and combination with explicit formatting.
-As with explicit formatting, this syntax does not work when the assignment operator is not by itself on the line: <!--Do we mean "...when the assignment operation is not the only thing on the line?-->
+As with explicit formatting, this syntax does not work when the assignment operator is not the only thing on the line.

 ```dbl
 record